areas-of-specialization-in-medical-laboratory-science

 • A duration of 1.500 hours, corresponding to 60 ECTS credits

-• Between 60 and 300 hours of practical experience at a company, as well as an employability plan for the student to achieve his professional goals in the short, medium and long term
+• Between 60 and 300 hours of practical experience at a company, as well as an employability plan for the student to achieve their professional goals in the short, medium and long term

-• A teaching team composed of reputed exports in the field: doctorates in microbiology, biochemistry, biology, genetics; specialists in anatomy and pathological cytology, etc.
+• A teaching team composed of reputed experts in the field: doctorates in microbiology, biochemistry, biology, genetics; specialists in anatomy and pathological cytology, etc.

 • A Master’s degree directed towards professionals or students in the field of medicine that are looking for training in the most advanced laboratory techniques